Lifeline Application Rejected? 6 Reasons & How to Fix It

 This usually means an old account is still open or someone used your info by mistake.
 Call the Lifeline Support Center to fix it.

-Can two roommates both get tablets?
+Can two roommates both qualify for Lifeline?

 Conclusion